mjcc30/Jedy-StarWarsKubernetes-Workshop/workshop/level-6-mastery/README.md

 > *"Always more to learn, there is."* — Yoda

-Welcome to the final level, Master. 🧘‍♂️
+Welcome to the level 5, Master. 🧘‍♂️

 You have built a resilient, scalable production cluster.
 But a true Master does not struggle with raw YAMLs and manual commands daily.
 They use **Tools** to extend their perception and speed.